dnitiutomo/Stock-DCF-Valuation-Program/README.md

 - Calculated the terminal value: Nop * (1-(terminalGrowth/Roic)) /(WACC – terminalGrowth)
 - Because hundreds of valuations were performed for each company, I averaged the valuations for each company based on how revenue growth was calculated.
    - I subtracted the average value from the current value of the stock price to determine how undervalued/overvalued the stock was.
-   - I justified this method of averaging because each company was analyzed and using the same method.
+   - DCF is highly subjective, so I tried to make it more objective through this method of averaging as each company was analyzed and compared using the same method.

 Printed the results to a 2 excel documents:
 1. August_4_company_financial_rank_table.xlsx (Contains the DCF Valuations)